This is the ultimate guide to free things to do in Amsterdam, Holland (2023 edition).

 25. Fietsflat (Multi-Storey Bike Parking)

 Cycling is deeply ingrained into the Dutch psyche and Amsterdam is home to nearly 900,000 bikes.
 Just outside of Central Station you will find the fietsflat, a 3-storey cycle parking facility which can hold up to 2,500 bikes.
 You are free to walk up the ramps to get your artistic fill of Amsterdam cycling photo opportunities.

 Whether you wish to visit Amsterdam’s infamous Red-Light District is up to to you.
 The area (known as De Wallen) is a haven of red-lit prostitute windows, coffeeshops, peep shows etc attracting a raucous crowd of revellers, party groups and a few shady characters.
 If visiting do keep your wits about you and watch out for pickpockets.

 Near the Oudekerk church at Enge Kerksteeg 3 you will find the Prostitute Information Center (PIC).
-It’s open Wed-Sat 1200-1700 (free entry) with historical displays and information about the area.
-There are also a couple of red-light related sculptures in the church square.
-Belle, a bronze statue of a prostitute in a doorway was initiated by PIC and on which is inscribed ‘Respect sex workers all over the world’.
-There is also a bronze bust (pun intended) of a hand touching a breast embedded into the paving stones and donated to the city by an anonymous artist.
+It’s open 1200-1700 (Wed-Sat) with free entry and has historical displays and information about the area.
+In the church square there is a bronze bust (pun intended) of a hand touching a breast embedded into the paving stones and donated to the city by an anonymous artist.

 31. Around Europe in 7 Houses (Zevenlandenhuizen)